 The Company initially measures the financial assets at fair value, and in the case of financial assets that are not reported at fair value through profit or loss, the direct transaction costs are added.
-Exceptions are trade receivables that do not contain a significant component of financing - they are measured based on the transaction price determined using IFRS 15.
+Exceptions are trade receivables that do not contain a significant component of financing - they are measured on the basis of the transaction price determined using IFRS 15.